aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/statefulset-with-ebs.md

 123
 ```

 As you can see the `test.txt` file is still available after a Pod delete and restart and with the right text on it `123`.
 This is the main functionality of Persistent Volumes (PVs).
-Amazon EBS is storing the data and keeping our data safe and available across an AWS Availability Zone (AZ).
+Amazon EBS is storing the data and keeping our data safe and available within an AWS availability zone.